jamco1229/jamco-personal/content/To dos.md

 - [ ] **Personal branding:**
+- [ ] Large h1 on resume and project pages
   - [x] a.
 Logo or personal brand mark
   - [x] b.
 A clear, concise tagline that reflects your strengths
   - [x] c.
 Professional headshot or photo